Meraj/ArioSql/README.md

 you can use this library to create and run database queries in fluent way

 ### database Queries
-first of all lets initilize QueryBuilder Class
+first of all lets initialize QueryBuilder Class
 ```kotlin
    val queryBuilder = QueryBuilder(applicationContext,"myNewDatabase") // Load Database
 ```